Looking to plan the perfect weekend in Joshua Tree? From best hikes to where to stay, here’s everything you need to know!

 First things first, let’s talk about reaching the park.
 To make the most of your weekend getaway, I recommend starting your day early.

-Once you arrive at the park entrance, I recommend stopping by the Joshua Tree Visitor Center to gather information about trails, as well as any current alerts or closures.
+Once you arrive at the park entrance, I recommend stopping by the Joshua Tree Visitor Center (which is located at the West Entrance) to gather information about trails, as well as any current alerts or closures.

 After you’ve armed yourself with essential park knowledge, it’s time to hit the trails!

 Read more: How To Rent A RV For A Road Trip

 Morning may just be my favorite time of day at Joshua Tree National Park.
 One of the best things to do in the morning in Joshua Tree is an easy hike to warm up your body and get started with the day.
 It’s the best time to hike if you want to stay cool and avoid the harsh midday sun.
 A few of the best hikes in Joshua Tree include: